Wenwanggua: Trigram values

 Kan and Sun (☳ and ☴) correlate with wood, the first of the elements in the Chinese calendar, then Li (☲) with fire, Khwan (☷) with earth, Tui and Khien (☱ and ☰) with metal, and Khan (☵) with water.
 Thus the elements appear in their generating sequence, which correlates with the seasons of the year and the trigrams.
 The Kăn trigram (☶), correlating with earth, has been placed at the end of the sequence because in it is said that God has completed His work, and this must appear to us at the end, even if from the point of view His relation with creation the work was actually complete after Khwan, after the greatest service is done for Him and before He does His own rejoicing and struggling.

 Section 2 of the Eighth Wing relates line positions top, middle and bottom to Heaven, Man and Earth respectively.
-Although traditionally attributed to Fu Xi, Shao Yung's binary or lexicographical order first appears in the eleventh century AD:
+Although traditionally attributed to Fu Xi, Shao Yong's binary or lexicographical order first appears in the eleventh century AD: